Health IT-Generated PROs to Improve Outcomes in Cirrhosis

 Health Care Theme

-- To evaluate in a multi-center, randomized trial the effectiveness of PROs elicited using Patient Buddy and EncephalApp with and without scheduled outpatient return visits on preventing avoidable 30-day readmissions in patients with cirrhosis and their caregivers compared to standard of care.
+- Evaluate in a multi-center, randomized trial the effectiveness of PROs elicited using Patient Buddy and EncephalApp with and without scheduled outpatient return visits on preventing avoidable 30-day readmissions in patients with cirrhosis and their caregivers compared to standard of care.

-- To incorporate the opinion of key stakeholders (patients, caregivers, and nurse managers) toward improving the Patient Buddy App in preventing readmission in cirrhosis.
+- Incorporate the opinion of key stakeholders (patients, caregivers, and nurse managers) toward improving the Patient Buddy App in preventing readmission in cirrhosis.

 Disclaimer